tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 >>> high_male_score["Qualitative_score"] = "High"
 ```

 The reason behind this behavior is that pandas can be used to analyze large data sets.
-In most cases, you want to take a subset to perform some operations that do not alter the data-in which case copying the data by default would be costly in terms of memory.
+In most cases, you want to take a subset to perform some operations that do not alter the data.
+In which case, copying the data by default would be costly in terms of memory.
 Unsurprisingly, the idea of views is taken from databases (covered in chapter 10), where it arises for the exact same reason.

 Once you have selected your data, it is easy to calculate summary
 statistics: